-- " Brake pad check and likely pad change...remove the brake pads and check the wear level, Replace if close to being worn down at any point.
-Check your stock of pads. - " Tyre wear check...when the colour of the puncture protection starts to show you normally have a few thousand kms available before you start to get punctures. - " Tightness of crank bolts....Shimano tool TL-FC11 is good.
-Torque should be 45Nm or 400 foot pounds.
+Brake pad check and likely pad change...remove the brake pads and check the wear level, Replace if close to being worn right down at any point.
+Check your stock of pads.

+Tyre wear check...when the colour of the puncture protection starts to show you normally have a few thousand kms available before you start to get punctures.

+Tightness of crank attachment....8mm hex (allen) key with pipe extender.
+Torque should be 40Nm or 350 inch pounds.

 VWR bikes are supplied with tools.
 We recommend these stay with the bike.
-Additional tools for the 'home base' are listed at WWW.VIVENTEBIKES.COM/BIKE-SERVICE
+Some additional tools for the 'home base' are listed at www.viventebikes.com/bike-service